Glossary of Brain Tumour Terms

 This is the study of the cells and tissues under a microscope.
 It involves the preparation of a thin slice of tumour tissue using a specialized cutting device and placing it on a glass microscope slide.
 This can then be examined in order to obtain specific information about a tumour such as its type and grade.

 Although tumours are different to normal cells and should be identified as “foreign” by our immune system, they use specific mechanisms to prevent this from happening and essentially puts the immune cells near the tumour into hibernation.
 Immunotherapy refers to the reawakening of the immune system in order to allow it to attack the tumour cells.
 There are two main approaches being used.
 One stimulates the cells into action, and these drugs are called checkpoint inhibitors.
 An example of this is the drug nivolumab which has undergone clinical trials which were unsuccessful.
+However, other trials using similar drugs are in the planning stage.
 The second is to use a vaccination approach.
 This involves the generation of a part of the surface of the tumour that can be injected into the body to produce antibodies which can attack the tumour cells.

 Soluble aspirin forms a suspension and appears as a cloudy solution rather than fully dissolving in water.
 Because it is not fully soluble, only a small amount will cross the blood brain barrier to enter into the brain.
 By combining aspirin with another compound which itself has no action in the brain, researchers have developed a truly soluble form of the drug which is more likely to enter the brain.
 Initial studies using brain tumour cells grown in the lab suggest that this form of aspirin may kill the cells and trials are currently being planned to see whether this effect can be seen in the brain itself.